drshahizan/special-topic-data-engineering/Assignment/API/submission/Regex/Report_Regex.md

 <h3>Step 2: Fetching data using Vaccination Registration API</h3>

+The library `requests` has been used to provide a simple API for interacting with HTTP operations and the result store in the data variable.

 ```python
 response_API = requests.get('https://myvaccination-backend.vercel.app/api/vacc_reg')
 data = response_API.text
 ```

 <h3>Step 3: Load data in json format</h3>

+After extracting the data, its now the time to convert and decode the data into proper JSON format.

 ```python
 dic = json.loads(data)